sultan-alimov/Bulma/README.md

 # Bulma
-Bulma library in one compact file\n
+Bulma library in one compact file.
-Use either sass or css file
+Use either sass or css file.